Christian-Me/node-red-contrib-homie-convention/nodes/homie-node/readme.md

 # homie node
 Node-RED can expose it's services to the outside world by using the homie-node.
 For every *homie node* one node is placed in the editor.
 By sending a message to this node the properties on the mqtt broker can be updated.
 If an update on the `property/set` topic a message is sent to the output.
+The homie-device node can be used as a counterpart to receive the updates.
+Through this node the outside world can read property updates and send commands to Node-RED.

 # configuration
 ## basic configuration